"You can't even manipulate your own body. What's left? The manipulation of everyone around you?"

 - Jan Murray plays a wheelchair-bound Nazi Mad Scientist in the Z grade movie A Man Called Dagger

-- Mr. Potter in It's a Wonderful Life
+- Mr. Potter in It's a Wonderful Life uses a wheelchair that looks like a throne.

 - Dr. No in the eponymous James Bond film lost his hands in an industrial accident and replaced them with mechanical ones.